hetio/medline/README.md

 + [`diseases.ipynb`](diseases.ipynb) computes disease-disease cooccurrence
 + [`symptoms.ipynb`](symptoms.ipynb) computes symptom-disease cooccurrence
 + [`tissues.ipynb`](tissues.ipynb) computes anatomy-disease cooccurrence.
 This notebook depends on `data/disease-pmids.tsv.gz`, a dataset created by `symptoms.ipynb`.

+## History

+On 2021-04-09, ownership of this repository on GitHub was changed from `dhimmel/medline` to `hetio/medline`.
+The `hetio` organization has GitHub LFS quota, providing a more convenient way to store large compressed files.

 ## License